 Place Model No. and Serial No. Label Here (Included in Literature Pack) Engine Model No. and Spec.
 No. (Code)

 or Fill in Below Engine Serial No. (E/No)

 Model No Date Purchased

 Serial No

-Part No. 103-2937

-P0 ♦ DTENTIAL HAZARD This product is a piece of power equipment.
-W ♦ HAT CAN HAPPEN Failure to follow safe operating practices can result in serious operator injury or even death. +(( OW TO AVOID THE HAZARD Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition.
-Stop engine and wait for all moving parts to stop.
-Remove key or spark plug wire(s) before adjusting, servicing, or performing maintenance.
-If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage.
-Keep hands, feet and clothing away from power driven parts.
-Keep off mower unless seat platform is provided.
-Keep others off mower.
+• This product is a piece of power equipment.

+• Failure to follow safe operating practices can result in serious operator injury or even death.

+- Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
+Remove spark plug wire(s) or remove key before cleaning blockage. - Keep hands, feet, and clothing away from power driven parts. - Keep off mower unless seat platform is provided. - Keep others off mower.